104th Cavalry Regiment: Interwar period

 The 104th Cavalry was constituted in the National Guard in 1921, assigned to the 21st Cavalry Division, and allotted to the state of Pennsylvania.
 It was organized on 1 June 1921 by the conversion and redesignation of the 8th Infantry Regiment, Pennsylvania National Guard (demobilized in May 1919 at Camp Dix, New Jersey, as elements of the 112th Infantry and other units in the 28th Division; reconstituted and federally recognized on 16 October 1919 as the 8th Infantry) as the 104th Cavalry.
 The regimental headquarters was organized and federally recognized at Harrisburg, Pennsylvania.
 Subordinate squadron headquarters were organized and federally recognized as follows: 1st Squadron organized at Tyrone; and 2nd Squadron organized on 20 July 1921 at Carlisle.
 Reorganized on 15 March 1929 as a three-squadron regiment, with a new 3rd Squadron headquarters organized at Harrisburg.

-The regiment, or elements thereof, was called up to perform the following state duties: entire regiment to perform strike duty at coal mines at Ebensburg and Cokeburg, 21 July–7 September 1922; Troops B and E for duty near Clarion to search for a downed airmail pilot from 6–11 October 1925; entire regiment to perform relief duties in connection with the flooding of the Schuylkill and Susquehanna Rivers in the spring of 1936.
+Parts of the regiment were called up to perform the following state duties: the entire regiment to perform strike duty at coal mines at Ebensburg and Cokeburg, 21 July–7 September 1922; Troops B and E for duty near Clarion to search for a downed airmail pilot from 6–11 October 1925; entire regiment to perform relief duties in connection with the flooding of the Schuylkill and Susquehanna Rivers in the spring of 1936.
 The regiment conducted annual summer training at Mount Gretna from 1921–35, and Indiantown Gap from 1936–39.
 Relieved from the 21st Cavalry Division in January 1939 and assigned to the 22nd Cavalry Division.